Foods That Can Stain Your Teeth

 Why Do Teeth Become Discolored?

-There are two primary types of tooth discoloration: intrinsic and extrinsic.1 Intrinsic stains are embedded within the teeth themselves, usually as a result from antibiotics, medications, trauma, and genetics.1 But when a stain only affects your tooth’s outer layer, known as the enamel, it’s referred to as extrinsic.1 These stains can be caused by consuming certain foods and beverages, using tobacco products, or not brushing or flossing regularly.1
+Teeth can become stained due to internal or external causes, known as intrinsic and extrinsic stains.1 Intrinsic stains are embedded within the teeth themselves, usually as a result from antibiotics, medications, trauma, and genetics.1 But when a stain only affects your tooth’s outer layer, known as the enamel, it’s referred to as extrinsic.1 These stains can be caused by consuming certain foods and beverages, using tobacco products or not brushing or flossing regularly.1

 It's also important to understand the difference between surface stains and enamel erosion.
 Stains on your teeth are usually caused by foods and beverages.
-Discoloration that is a result of enamel erosion may be indicative of a larger problem, and not necessarily related to what you’ve eaten.
+Discoloration that is a result of enamel erosion may be indicative of a larger problem.
 However, some foods that stain can also contribute to enamel erosion due to their high acid content, so it’s important to pay attention to what you’re eating.2

 - Tomatoes